ezsystems/commerce-documentation/docs/guide/customers/customers.md

 In addition, eZ Commerce supports multiple user accounts with the same email address (e.g. for a multi-shop setup).

-eZ Commerce adds new Fields to the User Content Type which are required for the shop:
+eZ Commerce adds the following new Fields to the User Content Type that are required for the shop:

 - first name, last name
 - salutation